-You do not have to source 100% locally to take part in Farm to School.
+You don’t have to source 100% locally to take part in Farm to School.
 Start small, be flexible, and work your way to your goal.
 We are always here to help you shape the Farm to School program you envision.

-This can mean anything from learning about our food system to visiting a local farm.
+This can mean anything from learning about how food grows, to planting a garden, or visiting a local farm.

 Students engage in hands-on learning through gardening.

 Starting a school garden may seem daunting, but start small and work towards your goal!
 Check out success stories from schools and their gardens.

 Gardens come in all shapes and sizes!
 From garden plots at school, or in your community to growing herbs on a windowsill at home learning how food grows and experiencing the taste of what you’ve grown is a game changer for kids.

 Listen and Learn!
 Introducing the Now More Than Ever Podcasts

 Are you looking for ideas and inspiration for your farm to school program?
 Would you like to learn more about farm to school?
 Check out our podcast series Now More Than Ever; Illinois Farm to School Stories on Anchor, by Spotify.
 Our host, Annie Dysart talks with four leaders in farm to school about how they built their programs and navigate local purchasing.
 Featured interviews include the manager of the Great Lakes Great Apple Crunch, a school food service success story at Wheeling CCSD21, CIP, a Central Illinois distributor growing and selling local foods, and a child boarding facility turned garden program extraordinaire in Mooseheart, Illinois!

 In response to the pandemic, schools are using outdoor classes as an alternative to traditional class settings.
 Incorporating hands-on gardening education into the curriculum, whether in school or at home, can reduce the transmission and acquisition of the virus for students, teachers, and staff.